cncf/devstats.archive/README.md

 There is a project that attempts to create such mapping [cncf/gitdm](https://github.com/cncf/gitdm).

-Gha2db has an import tool that fetches company affiliations from `cncf/gitdm` and allows to create per company metrics/statistics.
+DevStats has an import tool that fetches company affiliations from `cncf/gitdm` and allows to create per company metrics/statistics.

 If you see errors in the company affiliations, please open a pull request on [cncf/gitdm](https://github.com/cncf/gitdm) and the updates will be reflected on [https://k8s.devstats.cncf.io](https://k8s.devstats.cncf.io) a couple days after the PR has been accepted.
 Note that gitdm supports mapping based on dates, to account for developers moving between companies.